furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   tries to say that terrorists aren't living in every community in Britain.
 But it is too late by then; everybody knows the truth of it.

-  `Don't worry about the French bit, it's all deregulated now innit, we do gas and electricity all over Europe.' says the man.

   She is paralysed with a dread sense of foreboding.
 What can she do?
 She knows that if she doesn't let him in he will force the